A quantum ergodic theorem for mapping class groups action on character variety: Quantization of classical systems

-and:
+and

-where $\left\{ \cdot, \cdot \right\}$ stands for the Poisson bracket coming from the symplectic form $\omega$.
-The algebra $\mathcal{O}_{\mathcal{M}} [[\hbar ]]$ with product $\star$ is thus a non-commutative deformation of the algebra of regular functions whose first order expansion is given by the symplectic structure of the phase space.
-In this paper we will consider the values $\hbar=\frac{1}{N}$ where $N$ denotes a positive integer and the complex $C^*$ algebras
+where $\left\{ \cdot, \cdot \right\}$ stands for the Poisson bracket.
+We refer to (\cite{KontsevichQuantizationPoisson}, \cite[II.2]{GRS_QuantizationDeformation}) for more details on quantization deformation.
+The algebra $\mathcal{A}^{cl} [[\hbar ]]$ with product $\star$ is thus a non-commutative deformation of the algebra of regular functions whose first order expansion is given by the symplectic structure of the phase space.
+Consider the values $\hbar=\frac{1}{N}$ where $N$ denotes a positive integer and the complex vector spaces